JHwangHydro/SeasonalFloodHydroclimatology/README.md

 source("Hwang_2026_SeasonalFloodHydroclimatology.R")
 ```

 Before sourcing the main script, replace its placeholder `setwd()` call with the path to the repository or remove that line when R is already running from the repository root.
-In the candidate-model section, use `data = df_winter` or define `df <- df_winter`; the final model and dominance analysis already use `df_winter`.

 Fitting the dominance-analysis subset models can be computationally intensive.
 The function caches identical predictor subsets during a run to avoid fitting the same model more than once.